Info

 You can see your team in your challenge page: connect to challenges.reply.com and in the homepage click on “Your Challenge Page”.

-We strongly recommend exploring all the materials in the Train & Learn section, including:
+We strongly recommend exploring all the materials in the Learn & Train section, including:

 Learning modules (from basics to advanced topics about Agents creation and resources management)